Align your Marketing and Sales teams.

 With a CRM at the heart of the sales process, your funnel is visualised, and you can produce reports about pipeline health, calculating ROI based on lead source and expenditure.

 NetHunt CRM is a Gmail CRM.
 It’s the perfect tool for alignment of sales and marketing operations with a useful mix of sales and marketing features.
 Collaborative tools such as mentions, Tasks, and chat integrations which can automate messaging are perfect for alignment.
 Its clean interface and customisable dashboard make an information space worth sharing!
+For further insights, explore how to use CRM for marketing to enhance your strategies.

 Start your 14 day free trial today!
 Book a demo with the customer success team and ask about alignment!